vdim/yz/doc/SYNTAX.md

         [#<Course German> #<Student Bob>])

-You can apply for each entity in query action which was describe above (sorting, filtering, projection, removing duplicates):
+You can apply for each entity in query action which was describe above (sorting, filtering, projection, removing duplicates).
+Note that this operations are applied to current subset of objects, not for all.
+For example query

     course (faculty#(name="Brian"))

-The above query returns all courses and its faculties which have name "Brian":
+returns <b>all</b> courses and its faculties in case he/she has name "Brian":

     => ([#<Course Algebra>]
         [#<Course Geometry>]